tahajavedan/kafka-crypto-pipeline/README.md

 ## 📤 Consumer (Stream Processing)

-The Python producer fetches live crypto data from the API and continuously sends it to Kafka.
+The Python consumer reads real-time data from Kafka, processes it, batches it, and uploads it to MinIO.

 ![Producer](SC/con_py.JPG)